-Lake City was first settled in 1830 as Alligator City on the site of a Seminole settlement but changed its name in 1859.
+Lake City was first settled in 1830 as Alligator City 1859.
 The city is aptly named, since there are several lakes within its boundaries.
-The seat of Columbia County, Lake City is known as the Gateway to Florida because of its crossroads location on I-75 in the northern part of the state.
-Although its main industries are agriculture and tourism.
-Lake City’s mixed-use Gateway Airport and various job sites are known to have had asbestos-exposure issues.
+Lake City is also known as the Gateway to Florida because of its crossroads location on I-75 in the northern part of the state.
+The city’s mixed-use Gateway Airport and various job sites are known to have had asbestos-exposure issues.
 Thousands of individuals who were employed in these sites are at risk of developing asbestos-related illnesses, including asbestosis, lung cancer, and mesothelioma.

 If you or someone you love suffers from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for a large amount of compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in your Lake City, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.